Self-defeating thoughts follow predictable patterns. Recognizing them is half the work. Tap any thought that sounds familiar — then read the reframe.

 You're building a skill.
 Like any skill, repetition is what makes it stick.

-Mental skills training is one of the best-validated interventions in sport psychology.
 Athletes who practice visualization, breath regulation, and attention control consistently show measurable improvements in performance under pressure, resilience after setbacks, and overall consistency.

 You're not adding a feel-good extra.
 You're adding what their competitors are already doing.